Harjas12/Codepath-prework/README.md

 ## Notes

 One of the struggles I had when creating this application was prefilling the information onto the screen when the app loaded up.
 I realized that the issue was that I was reading the saved data after the view is rendered.
-Once I understood how the view life cycle of iOS works, I was able to read the saved data before the view was rendered.
-This was I could fill in the missing information before the user the page.
+Once I understood how the view life cycle in iOS works, I was able to read the saved data before the view was rendered.
+This was I could fill in the missing information before the user sees the page.

 ## License